THE SAFEST AND BEST POSITIONS TO SLEEP IN DURING PREGNANCY

-Not only will it begin to get incredibly uncomfortable for you to sleep in this way your baby will also feel uncomfortable in this position due to the pressure they will experience.
+Not only will it begin to get incredibly uncomfortable for you to sleep in this way your baby will also feel uncomfortable in this position due to the pressure they will experience from the pressing down.

 If you are still determined to sleep in this way you could perhaps try a maternity full bump pillow.

-Sleeping on your back is also not a good idea because your uterus will put a lot of pressure onto a major blood vessel.
+Sleeping on your back is also not a good idea because your uterus will put a lot of pressure onto the major blood vessel.

 Doing this will disrupt the blood and nutrients that should be reaching your placenta and baby causing you to feel very nauseous.

 OTHER FACTORS THAT AFFECT YOUR SLEEP DURING PREGNANCY

 Sleeping position is not the only thing that disrupts your sleep at night time.

 Can all play a part in this too.